Thursday's Child (1983 film): Release

 For Rob Lowe, this film meant his official introduction to the screen.
 The film was shot in 1982 and slated to premier in December 1982.
 However, it was postponed two times (because of the death of Sam Poole, the real "Sam Alden", around Christmas, 1982) and it eventually premiered in February 1983.

 The film was generally well received and was nominated for two Golden Globe Awards.
-Lowe was nominated in the category Best Performance by an Actor in a Supporting Role in a Series, Mini-Series or Motion Picture Made for TV and Gena Rowlands in the category Best Performance by an Actress in a Mini-Series or Motion Picture Made for TV.
+Lowe was nominated in the category Best Performance by an Actor in a Supporting Role in a Series, Mini-Series or Motion Picture Made for TV and Gena Rowlands in the category Best Performance by an Actress in a Mini-Series or Motion Picture Made for TV at the 41st Golden Globe Awards.